These are frightening and uncertain times for the food and drink industry, as it finds itself at the heart of a potentially lethal pincer movement.

 Faced with a surge in public appetite for mind‑altering GLP‑1 drugs – which rapidly silence the ‘food noise’ in the brain – the market, she argued, is about to shrink.
 And not just figuratively: it may contract even more dramatically than the plates served at the once‑legendary post‑lecture City feast.

-But as if this was not enough, the food industry also faces a public which, Jebb argued, has decided it no longer trusts ultra-processed foods and is embarking on a dietary change she argues will cause far more disruption than any of the “failed government interventions” (including the one she helped to lead in the now long-defunct Responsibility Deal).
+But as if this was not enough, the food industry also faces a public, Jebb argued, that has decided it no longer trusts ultra-processed foods and is embarking on a dietary change she argues will cause far more disruption than any of the “plans and initatives” that have so ”badly failed” (including the one she helped to lead in the now long-defunct Responsibility Deal).

 Jebb, once something of a defender of the food industry’s record, was scathing of the delays and rowbacks in successive government policies to try to tackle a “catastrophic health emergency“ crisis that currently sees a fifth of all 11-year-olds obese.